 The Social Justice Hub provides purposeful out-of-classroom education through direct experience to further develop skills to engage in social justice work and to improve the quality of life for all.
-We accomplish this through Action Teams, events and dialogue-based workshops, and outreach and collaboration connections.
+We accomplish this through Action Teams, events, and outreach and collaboration connections.
 You can sign up for our bimonthly newsletter here to get every-other week updates on what we have accomplished, what we are working on, and what we plan to do.
 You can view our most recent newsletter by clicking here.

 Fill out our interest form here to get involved!

 Please email the Hub with any questions or comments at SocialJusticeHub@studentlife.wisc.edu.

 Through our action teams, there are many opportunities to get involved with a topic that interests you.
 You can also apply to be an Intern each Spring for the following school year.
 Open to students, staff and faculty.

 Create discussions (including WeChat) and educational events through the action teams of the Hub helping to inform campus on social justice issues.

 The Social Justice Hub offers opportunities to meet other students and campus staff with similar interests, work together to solve problems in the community, and build skills that will help you achieve your career goals.

 Criminal Justice Reform

 The Criminal Justice Reform team works to promote awareness and change related to social justice issues in the criminal justice system.
 At 6 p.m. every Wednesday during the school year, criminal justice reform and research topics are discussed.